dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 itself can be served either in a machine-readable format or as human-readable documentation.

-The IRI of an external Knora ontology has the form:
+The IRI of an external DSP-API ontology has the form:

 ```
 http://HOST[:PORT]/ontology/PROJECT_SHORTCODE/ONTOLOGY_NAME/API_VERSION